 2. Make drink alternatives fun and available.

 To help kids make better beverage choices, do more than just recommending a glass of water.
 There are lots of ways to make healthier drink options look fun and taste appealing for kids.
 Drink in a Box looks similar to a traditional juice box, but the reusable plastic container lets you dilute traditional juice with water or even better, make your own flavored water by adding cup up fruits or veggies.
 Try frozen raspberries, cut up "cukes," or fresh melon balls.
 No one likes lukewarm water so get your kids excited about agua with an insulated water bottled designed for kids like this Contigo Insulated Stainless Steel one, an insulated Bubba Hero Sports bottle, or one of the cute designs on the insulated S'well bottles that will keep water ice cold.
-You can also try out some soda alternative that offer fizz and flavor without all the sugar like the popular LaCroix sparkling waters, calorie-free Honest Fizz, or Tickle Water, a no-sugar sparkling water designed specifically for kids.
+You can also try out some soda alternative that offer fizz and flavor without all the sugar like the popular LaCroix sparkling waters, calorie-free Honest Fizz, or Hint Water.

 3. Make it a family affair.